-The Board maintains oversight of operational activities through a review of reports.
-These include operational updates, financial reports, QHSE status reports, tenders and opportunities updates and quarterly and full-year results.
+The Board maintains oversight of operational activities through a review of reports such as operational updates, financial and QHSE status reports, tenders and opportunities updates, and quarterly and full-year results.

 The Company does not have an Audit Committee as this is appointed at the ODL Board level.
 The Company has not established a Remuneration Committee.